-The INT output can be used as an interrupt output or can be used as an SMBALERT.
-One or more INT outputs can be connected to a common SMBALERT line connected to the master.
-If a device's INT line goes low, the following procedure occurs:
+The $\overline{INT}$ output can be used as an interrupt output or can be used as an $\overline{SMBALERT}$ .
+One or more $\overline{INT}$ outputs can be connected to a common $\overline{SMBALERT}$ line connected to the master.
+If a device's $\overline{INT}$ line goes low, the following procedure occurs:

-- 1. SMBALERT is pulled low. - 2.
+- 1. SMBALERT pulled low. - 2.
 Master initiates a read operation and sends the Alert Response Address (ARA = 0001 100).
 This is a general call address that must not be used as a specific device address. - 3.
-The device whose INT output is low responds to the alert response address, and the master reads its device address.
+The device whose INT output is low responds to the Alert Response Address, and the master reads its device address.
 The address of the device is now known and can be interrogated in the usual way. - 4.
-If more than one device's INT output is low, the one with the lowest device address has priority, in accordance with normal SMBus arbitration. - 5.
-Once the ADM1031 has responded to the alert response address, it resets its INT output.
-However, if the error condition that caused the interrupt persists, then INT is reasserted on the next monitoring cycle.
+If more than one device's INT output is low, the one with the lowest device address will have priority, in accordance with normal SMBus arbitration. - 5.
+Once the ADM1030 has responded to the Alert Response Address, it will reset its INT output; however, if the error condition that caused the interrupt persists, INT will be reasserted on the next monitoring cycle.